 Creating Compelling Designs with Limited Photography

 The beginning of a project is an exciting time.
 As I watch all the visual assets pour in from a client—including branding guidelines, fonts, logos, images—I start visualizing the potential for the future site.
-After all the assets available have been shared, I frequently find that there just isn’t much of an image gallery to work with.
+After all the assets available have been shared, I sometimes find that there just isn’t much of an image gallery to work with.
 Maybe the subject matter doesn’t lend itself well to imagery, or maybe there isn’t time or budget to hire a photographer.
 Regardless of the reason, If this happens to you, don’t lose hope.
 A visually compelling site is still possible.
 Though having image assets is ideal, you can get by without them—all you really need is a little creativity.

 Emphasize What You Do Have

 If you have only a few really great photos, place them wisely.
 Consider using them on the homepage or another prominent area of the site where they can shine.
 Keep in mind that all images aren’t created equally, and how they are employed needs to be carefully considered.
 You can read more about the nuances on our post, Planning for Effective Image Use.

 Rethink Your Photography Sourcing

 When you don’t have any images at all, consider alternative sources.
 For the judicious, it is possible to find stock photography that looks more natural.
 If you have to work with staged stock photos, adding illustrative design elements can divert the attention away from the posed image and draw more attention to your brand.

 For the Recycling Reimagined site that we launched in partnership with the National League of Cities and Starbucks, we used stock photos as background images to reinforce the theme while serving as an accent rather than the focal point of the design.

 Sometimes imagery directly related to a topic might be inappropriate, so loosely related or more abstract imagery can play a role.
 This was the case for the Areas of Focus landing page of the site we created for the Center for Court Innovation.